Only certified law enforcement officers in uniform or with proper credentials/ID are eligible to attend this special seminar.

 Note: prepayment is not required to register for or attend this seminar.

-All attendees receive a certificate of attendance from APTI and continuing law enforcement credit from participating police academies.
+All attendees receive a certificate of attendance from APTI and continuing law enforcement credit from SCCJA.

 The APTI is proud to be hosting this dynamic, fast-paced one-day seminar.
 This course is designed to add value to investigators in all walks of law enforcement, including patrol officers, narcotics officers, investigators, school resource officers, special agents, and administrators.
 Attendees will gain new investigative, interviewing, evidence management, and informant management skills, which they can use immediately after attending the training to: